Email clients on linux

 Figure 2

 The default search is ordered by something called “relevance” which seems in practice to mean “please show me first some arbitrary irrelevant email from 2017”.
-I guess that could mean that truly is a search ordered by relevance, just in the opposite-to-useful-order.
+I guess that could mean that it truly is a search ordered by relevance, just in the opposite-to-useful-order.
 Or that the language model is bad.
 Or that Thunderbird has been infiltrated by agents of inbox zero.
-Or maybe that Thunderbird has spooky insight into the importance of something I screwed up un 2017 because it emailed that correspondent and worked out they were still angry.
+Or maybe that Thunderbird has spooky insight into the importance of something I screwed up in 2017 and I need to start panicking about it.

 There are other minor irritations too numerous to recount, but all survivable.
 This is a completely functional mail client which handles the oddball requirements of my various servers, but does not care enough to make it look easy.

-Thunderbird even gets contact and calendar support if you treat it just so.
+Thunderbird even gets contact and calendar support if you treat it juuuuuuust so.
 This option is unpleasant but OK.
 UPDATE better in version 91.
 Only one addon is needed, cardbook.

 3 Mailspring